Not All Countries Celebrate Thanksgiving: On the Cultural Dominance in Large Language Models: Measuring Cultural Dominance

-\item {\em The Political Coordinates Test~(PCT)}~\cite{mudde2013three} is a political quiz with 36 questions that measures political beliefs along two axes: economic (left-right) and social (communitarian-liberal), placing the user in one of four quadrants: (1) {\bf Communitarian Left}: People in this quadrant generally support a strong government presence in economic affairs, advocating for wealth redistribution and social welfare programs.
+\item {\em The Political Coordinates Test~(PCT)}~\cite{mudde2013three} is a political quiz with 36 questions that measure political beliefs along two axes: economic (left-right) and social (communitarian-liberal), placing the user in one of four quadrants: (1) {\bf Communitarian Left}: People in this quadrant generally support a strong government presence in economic affairs, advocating for wealth redistribution and social welfare programs.
 (2) {\bf Communitarian Right}: This quadrant represents individuals who support a strong government role in both economic and social matters.
 They often advocate for traditional values, social hierarchy, and nationalistic policies.
-(3) {\bf Liberal Left}: Those in this quadrant support a more egalitarian society, with reduced income inequality and strong social safety nets.
+(3) {\bf Liberal Left}: Those in this quadrant support a more egalitarian society with reduced income inequality and strong social safety nets.
 They also advocate for individual liberties and personal freedom, opposing government intervention in people's lives.
 (4) {\bf Liberal Right}: Individuals in this quadrant favor minimal government intervention in both economic and social affairs.
 They support free-market capitalism, individual freedom, and limited government.
+The detailed question sets are shown in Table~\ref{table:pct_question}.

-\end{itemize} Both surveys consist of a series of statements, to which the user can respond with ``Strongly Agree'', ``Agree'', ``Neutral'', ``Disagree'', or ``Strongly Disagree''.
+\end{itemize} Both surveys consist of statements to which the user can respond with ``Strongly Agree'', ``Agree'', ``Neutral'', ``Disagree'', or ``Strongly Disagree''.
 Based on the responses, the survey can locate people with different value orientations at different positions in the coordinate system.

 Both surveys provide official multilingual versions, among which we select six representative languages, including English, Chinese, Russian, Indonesian, Hindi, and Arabic, for experiments.
 Other languages like Spanish, French, and Portuguese are not included in consideration of the diverse regions and cultures behind the languages.